ACL (Allen Cognitive Lacing) for the Win!

 How do I help Turn my Parent’s PA License in for an ID Card?

-How to Exchange a Driver’s License for an ID Card Driving retirement is tough!
-Add in trying to figure out how to turn a license in for an identification card can leave you confused, frustrated and overwhelmed. frustrations at the DMV can just make the whole process worse.
-If it is time to help mom…
+Driving retirement is tough!
+Adding in trying to figure out how to turn a license in for an identification card can leave you confused, frustrated, and overwhelmed.
+Frustrations at the DMV can just make the whole process worse.
+If it is time to help Mom or Dad turn in their driver’s license for an ID…

 Read More